mtgr18977/vale-mcp-server/README.md

 npx tsc --noUnusedLocals --noUnusedParameters --noEmit
 ```

+## AI usage disclosure

+I've created this project using Claude Code with the Claude 4.5 model.

 ## License

 This project is licensed under the MIT License.
 Refer to the [LICENSE](LICENSE) file for details.